codio-content/ThinkJava/.guides/content/designing-classes-adding-times.md

 Time endTime = startTime.add(runningTime);
 ```

+{Run!}(sh .guides/bg.sh javac code/Time.java java -cp code/ Time 2 )

 That's all there is to it.
 Static methods and instance methods do the same thing, and you can convert from one to the other with just a few changes.

 There's only one problem: the addition code itself is not correct.
 For this example, it returns `20:66`, which is not a valid time.
 If `second` exceeds 59, we have to “carry” into the minutes column, and if `minute` exceeds 59, we have to carry into `hour`.
 Here is a better version of `add`:

 ```code
 public Time add(Time t2) {